 Bus service is intended to be provided to within a five to ten-minute walk of all residents of the City of Lawrence.
+Our service area is approximately thirty square miles.
 This "coverage" service ensures that transit service is within easy walking distance to the majority of our population.
 The level of service may vary, however, due to ridership and demand.
 In areas with low ridership service frequency is provided at 60 minutes.
 In high density residential areas service frequency is 30 minutes or less.
 Service is provided within a five to ten-minute walk of virtually all businesses, professional offices, schools and public buildings within our community.
 Thirteen of sixteen routes currently operate in minority areas.
 After assessing the average performance for each route in the transit system, it has been determined that the service to minority areas is consistent with our standards.